Pterostylis concava

-Pterostylis concava, commonly known as the pouched greenhood or cupped banded greenhood, is a plant in the orchid family Orchidaceae and is endemic to the south-west of Western Australia.
+Pterostylis concava, commonly known as the pouched greenhood or cupped banded greenhood, is a plant in the orchid family Orchidaceae and is endemic to the southwest of Western Australia.
 The plants either have a rosette of leaves in the years when not flowering or stem leaves on a flowering spike.
 When flowering, it has up to ten or more flowers which are dark reddish-brown, sometimes green and white with deeply cupped lateral sepals.
 It is an uncommon orchid, mostly found between Bindoon and Mount Barker.